Walter Heywood Bryan: Career

 Bryan was the W.B.
 Clarke Memorial Lecturer of the Royal Society of New South Wales in 1944.
 He was president of the Geological section of ANZAAS in 1946 and foundation member and first Chairman of the Queensland division of the Geological Society of Australia.
 He was a representative of the University Senate on the Soldiers' Children Education Board following WW2.
 He was Deputy Chairman of the Great Barrier Reef Committee for many years, Editor of the Royal Society of Queensland's journal and Patron of the Gemological Association of Queensland.
 In 1937 he was President of the Queensland Naturalists Club, and for some years the President of the Men's Graduate Association.
 In 1945, he was president of the Royal Society of Queensland.
 After the death of Professor Henry Richards, Bryan would become the second Professor of the Department of Geology in 1948.
 Bryan was well liked in his department and proved to be a skilled lecturer, mentor and administrator on behalf of the Geology Department.
 He would publish almost 60 papers during his career.
-He would retire from the University in 1959 and become Emeritus Professor in his retirement.
+He would retire from the university in 1959 and become Emeritus Professor in his retirement.
 He was still writing papers on spherulites at his death and reviewing the work of others.

 Later life

 Bryan died in 1966.
 He was survived by his wife and four children.
 All of their children would graduate from the University of Queensland.
-His son Bill Bryan would work in forestry, son Harrison Bryan would become the head of the University of Queensland Library, daughter Margaret Bryan would go into "letters" and son Bob Bryan into geology as his father had done.
+His son Bill Bryan would work in forestry, son Harrison Bryan would become the head of the University of Queensland Library and University of Sydney and later Director-General of the National Library of Australia, daughter Margaret Bryan would go into "letters" and son Bob Bryan into geology as his father had done.